tdwg/vocab/documentation-specification.md

 ### **4.1 Identifying a resource and the machine-readable document that describes it** ###

 In the description of any resource, it is important to distinguish between the identifier for the resource and the identifier for the machine-readable document that describes it.
 When describing a resource, the resource IRI should be the subject of statements about the current resource.
 The machine-readable document that describes it must have a different IRI.
 The resource should be linked to the document that describes it by the property dcterms:isReferencedBy, while the machine-readable document should be linked to the resource it describes by the property dcterms:references.
+In the case of vocabulary term lists, the machine-readable document that describes the list may be one of the term list distributions.

 When a client dereferences the resource IRI, it is desirable that content negotiation result in return of a machine-readable document that describes the resource in the format requested in the request header.